Openness to change: Chasing new perspectives

 Conservative: Conservative individuals tend to be more close-minded.
 They prefer having a specified routine in the workplace and they tend to withhold from situations where they are exposed to change.
 When faced with changes, new tasks or demands, they may feel uncertain about what the future holds, experience fear of failure and loss of territory.

-Descriptors: traditional, attached to familiar, conservative, respecting traditional ideas
+Common descriptors: traditional, attached to familiar and respecting traditional ideas.

 1. Describe a time you were assigned new tasks due to a team member's resignation.
 How did you adapt?

-6. You have been working on a project for a while, when your manager informs you that the project’s requirements changed suddenly.
+4. You have been working on a project for a while when your manager informs you that the project’s requirements changed suddenly.
 What would you do?

-8. Tell me about a time you had to learn how to use a new tool at work.
-How long did it take you to understand to use its features?
+5. Tell me about a time you had to learn how to use a new tool at work.
+How long did it take you to understand how to use its features?